Who our functions extend to

 Police Scotland is the national police service of Scotland.
-It covers the largest geographical policing area in the U.K. (30,414 square miles) and numerically is the second largest police force in the U.K. with around 17,241 full time police officers, around 6000 police staff, and around 500 special constables.
-It was formed in 2013 under the provisions of the Police and Fire Reform (Scotland) Act 2012 and has an annual budget of around £1.1 billion.
+It covers the largest geographical policing area in the UK (28,168 square miles) and numerically is the second largest police force in the UK with around 22,000 officers and staff working together.
+It was established on 1 April 2013 under the provisions of the Police and Fire Reform (Scotland) Act 2012 and has an annual budget of around £1.1 billion.

-The Chief Constable of Police Scotland is Sir Iain Livingstone QPM who has overall responsibility for the administration and management of police operations in Scotland.
-The Chief Constable is supported by an Executive Team of 3 Deputy Chief Constables, 10 Assistant Chief Constables, and executive police staff members including a Deputy Chief Officer, Director of People and Development, Chief Digital and Information Officer, Chief Financial Officer, and a Director of Strategy and Analysis.
+The Chief Constable of Police Scotland is Jo Farrell who has overall responsibility for the administration and management of police operations in Scotland.
+The Chief Constable is supported by a command team of 4 Deputy Chief Constables, a Deputy Chief Officer, Assistant Chief Constables and Directors.

 Police Scotland make around 100,000 arrests each year in Scotland.
 These numbers have declined significantly from a figure of 204,947 custody episodes in 2009/10, in parallel with overall long-term reductions in recorded crime in Scotland.
 In most cases, when a person is arrested by the police and taken into custody they will be photographed, fingerprinted, and have a DNA sample taken via a mouth swab.
 These samples are known as ‘criminal justice samples.’
 The information derived from these criminal justice samples is stored as ‘biometric data’ in several police computer databases with automated searching capabilities.
 This enables information to be shared with all other U.K. police forces to help identify offenders and solve crimes.